matildeec/matildeec/README.md

 - 🖥️
 -->

-- 📚 Currently studying Digital Humanities at Univeristy of Pisa
+- 📚 Currently studying Digital Humanities at University of Pisa
-- 🔭 Interested in Software Development, Web design, Data Science and AI
+- 🔭 Interested in Web Design, Software Development, Data Science and AI
 - 🌱 Currently working on a new project